 Wheels at Prescott – July 2023

 Heading up to the July 2023 instance of the monthly “Wheels at Prescott” evening meeting, it scarcely felt like a whole month had passed since I had been there.
 But it had, and of course, I as well as lots of others have been to a whole variety of other events in those four weeks, but memories of the June event at Prescott were still fresh in my mind.
-Total attendance at that one had been boosted quite significantly by the choice of “Porsche” as the event them, with a very strong showing of cars from Porsche Club GB members.
-I think there was a hidden objective in getting them to come around thing they might return for subsequent events as well, but as I found out on this sunny Thursday evening at the end of July, that did not really happen.
+Total attendance at that one had been boosted quite significantly by the choice of “Porsche” as the event theme, with a very strong showing of cars from Porsche Club GB members.
+I think there was a hidden objective in getting them to come around thinking they might return for subsequent events as well, but as I found out on this sunny Thursday evening at the end of July, that did not really happen.
 There were a few Porsche models there, of course, but not many, and indeed there were not that many other cars of other marques there, either, perhaps a consequence of the fact that we are now in the prime summer holiday season.
 There was a mix of Prescott regulars and some cars that I’d not seen here before, though, so I still had an interesting time taking it all in.
 Here is what I saw:

 ABARTH